 The variable Gaze Duration changes the duration the button must be gazed at before it activates.

 Each Panel Actor includes a Tick event to update its position and rotation.
-By default, a panel will rotate and move to stay 400 centimetres in front of the player.
+By default, a panel will rotate and move to stay 400 centimetres in front of the participant.
 This macro can be found in the CommonVRAnalytics blueprint class.

 To change the distance the Panel is displayed at, adjust the Preferred Distance variable found in the ExitPoll actor blueprint.